 Automated External Defibrillators (AED) are located throughout campus and are available for use by anyone in the event of someone suffering sudden cardiac arrest.
-Most buildings are equipped with at least one AED or are within less than a minute walk.
-Training on how to use AEDS is offered throughout the school year.
+Most buildings are equipped with at least one AED or are within less than a minute's walk.
+Training on how to use AEDS is offered throughout the school year and posted on the intranet.